-When it comes to exploring occupations, LMI helps you discern:
+When it comes to exploring occupations, Labor Market Information helps you learn:

 - If there are or will be jobs in a given occupation

-- How many job openings there are (on average) – and how that varies depending on where you live
+- How many job openings there are per year (on average) – and how that varies depending on where you live

 - What education and/or training is needed to get a specific job